-The Government provides considerable support to people with diabetes under other programs already in operation.
-This includes the subsidy of essential medicines, like insulin, under the Pharmaceutical Benefits Scheme and diabetes-related products through the NDSS.
+The Government provides considerable additional support to people with diabetes, including those people not eligible for the CGM Initiative.
+The Government subsidises essential medicines, like insulin, under the Pharmaceutical Benefits Scheme and diabetes-related products through the National Diabetes Services Scheme (NDSS).

 The NDSS provides subsidised syringes and needles, blood glucose test strips, urine ketone test strips and insulin pump consumables to people with diabetes.
 It also provides educational and information services to assist in the best use of products and self-management of diabetes.

 In 2017-18, expenditure on medicines for diabetes was over $597 million and expenditure on products for diabetes supplied through the NDSS was over $205 million.